 What Are Adrenal Tumors?

-The adrenal glands sit on top of the kidneys and work with the hypothalamus and pituitary gland to produce hormones that play a vital role in bodily functions, including:
+The adrenal glands sit on top of the kidneys and produce hormones, including:

-- Epinephrine and norepinephrine: These hormones increase heart rate, blood pressure and blood flow.
+- Epinephrine (adrenaline) and norepinephrine: Increase heart rate, blood pressure and blood flow

-Cortisol-producing tumors produce excess cortisol and can lead to Cushing syndrome, which is characterized by obesity, weight gain, thinning of extremities, bruising, stretch marks, muscle weakness and high blood pressure.
+Cortisol-producing tumors produce too much of the hormone cortisol and cause Cushing’s syndrome.
+Cushing’s syndrome can cause obesity, weight gain, rash, bruising, stretch marks, muscle weakness and high blood pressure.

-Aldosterone-producing tumors cause production of excess aldosterone, leading to high blood pressure, water retention and low potassium.
-Surgery is most often used for patients who have a single tumor affecting one adrenal gland, whereas patients with tumors affecting both adrenal glands are treated with aldosterone-agonists and a low-salt diet.
+Aldosterone-producing tumors cause high blood pressure, water retention and low potassium.
+Surgery is used for patients who have a single tumor affecting one adrenal gland, whereas patients with tumors affecting both adrenal glands are treated with medications.

-Pheochromocytomas are located in the central part of the adrenal gland and secrete excess epinephrine and norepinephrine, leading to high blood pressure, rapid pulse, palpitations and nausea.
+Pheochromocytomas are adrenal tumors that make excess epinephrine (adrenaline) and norepinephrine, leading to high blood pressure, sweating, rapid pulse, palpitations and nausea.

 Virilizing and feminizing tumors are uncommon and produce excess estrogen or testosterone.
-Virilizing tumors can cause increased hair growth, muscle mass and acne, and irregular menstrual cycle in women.
+Virilizing tumors can cause increased hair growth, muscle mass and acne, as well as an irregular menstrual cycle in women.
 Feminizing tumors often cause increased breast tissue and impotence in men.

-Northwestern Medicine diagnoses adrenal gland tumors using blood and urine tests, computed tomography (CT) scans, MRIs and radioisotope scans.
 Most of these tumors are not cancerous and can be treated by surgically removing an adrenal gland or with medication if the patient is not well enough to undergo surgery.
-Cancerous adrenal gland tumors are only diagnosed if they re-occur after removal.
+Most adrenal operations can be done with minimally invasive technology.